imodeveloperlab/ImoTableView/README.md

 ![alt text](https://github.com/imodeveloperlab/ImoTableView/blob/master/Logo.png "ImoTableView Logo")

-ImoTableView is an wrapper around **UITableView** which aims to facilitate working with tables make work more reusable and more dynamic, make it simple and quick to implement, you don't need to work with standart **UITableView** delegates.
+ImoTableView is an wrapper around **UITableView** which aims to facilitate working with tables and make work more reusable and more dynamic, make it simple and quick to implement, you don't need to work with standart **UITableView** delegates anymore.

 ## Quick Onboarding  ##